Building a mobile app first-party data strategy

-A typical data analytics pipeline will cover a scalable method from data-in, to actionable data out.
-Since these pipelines deal with huge amounts of data, the ETL/ELT processing must be designed to process data at massive scale.
+A typical data analytics pipeline will cover a scalable method from data-in, to actionable data-out.
+Since these pipelines deal with huge amounts of data, the ETL/ELT processing must be designed to process data at a massive scale.
 We cover the basics of building your own in a recent article: “Best Practices: Your data Architecture and Data Pipeline”

 What data you should be collecting: